4x payments, no fees – Scalapay

 sec

-• Ideal for cutting vegetables, especially those with tough skin
+• Perfect for slicing vegetables, especially with tough-skin

-• Easy and secure grip thanks to its angled bolster
+• A balanced, secure feel thanks to our angled bolster

-• Made in Portugal and guaranteed for life
+• Made in Portugal with a lifetime guarantee

-• Sharpening service offered once a year for 2 years
+• Complimentary sharpening — once a year, for two years

 Shipping times: